 - If they are going to provide system management support, 2, 3, 4, 5, 7, 8, 10

-I mention PCI because unlike the HIPAA requirements, the PCI Standards and process is very clearly defined.
-While PCI is not perfect, since it was based on ISO17799 it covers a wide range of security issues.
-If you take the PCI standards and replace PCI with HIPAA or Financial (SOX), then you have a great guideline and audit procedure to work with for your own and your partners security.
+I mention PCI because the PCI Standards and process are very clearly defined, unlike the HIPAA requirements.
+While PCI is not perfect, since it was based on ISO17799, it covers many security issues.
+Suppose you take the PCI standards and replace PCI with HIPAA or Financial (SOX).
+In that case, you have a great guideline and audit procedure to work with for your and your partners’ security.

-If you are looking for somewhere to host your entire "business" and then VPN back into your company network, then you have physical, network, policy, procedure and contractual security needs.
+If you are looking for somewhere to host your entire “business” and then VPN back into your company network, you have physical, network, policy, procedure, and contractual security needs.

-If you are looking to have someone provide a more hands-on role then the same requirements are met, but then the providers mechanisms for providing support will then need to be evaluated.
-This would bring the assessment into the way they store passwords, monitor systems, provide support, troubleshoot, maintain change management, key-management, security monitoring, image management, upgrades, etc.
+Suppose you are looking to have someone provide a more hands-on role.
+In that case, the same requirements are met, but the provider’s mechanisms for providing support will need to be evaluated.
+This would bring the assessment into how they store passwords, monitor systems, provide support, troubleshoot, maintain change management, key management, security monitoring, image management, upgrades, etc.

-Giving all of these considerations, as a business you need to determine how you wish to handle the requirements.
+Given all of these considerations, you need to determine how you wish to handle the requirements as a business.
 If you are a large merchant or service provider, you typically get ISO or SAS70 audits.
-Any data-center should be able to provide that assessment as you are trying to determine who you wish to work with.
-Keep in mind that with these assessments, the company has hired the auditor to validate a "specific" item, so the audit report will be focused only on that and may not take into consideration other processes or areas within the facility.
+Any data center should be able to provide that assessment as you are trying to determine who you wish to work with.
+Keep in mind that with these assessments, the company has hired the auditor to validate a “specific” item.
+The audit report will be focused only on that and may not consider other processes or areas within the facility.

-If the company has been through a PCI or other audit they should be able to provide some documentation regarding the audit and the controls they have in place that they used to go through the audit.
+Suppose the company has been through a PCI or other audit.
+In that case, it should be able to provide some documentation regarding the audit and the controls they have in place that it used to go through the audit.

-If they are a service provider (providing services to PCI organizations) and have been through a level 1 audit then they will be listed here: http://usa.visa.com/download/merchants/cisp_list_of_cisp_compliant_service_providers.pdf
+If they are a service provider (providing services to PCI organizations) and have been through a level 1 audit, then they will be listed here https://www.visa.com/splisting/searchGrsp.do

-Not many ISPs or Data-Centers have been through a level 1 PCI audit as they are usually very costly and if you read through the SAP you will find time consuming in the details that need to be met.
+Few ISPs or Data-Centers have been through a level 1 PCI audit as they are usually very costly.
+If you read through the SAP, you will find it time-consuming in the details that need to be met.